bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [GM Notes](https://foundryvtt.com/packages/gm-notes/) - Add GM-Only notes to entities (Actor, Items (including owned items), RollTable, and JournalEntry).
 - [GM Token-Drag Visibility](https://github.com/SteffanPoulsen/token-drag-visibility) - Module that disables the vision limitation when dragging a token as a GM.
 Useful for moving players between floors on the same map.
 - [Laptop Form Fix](https://foundryvtt.com/packages/laptop-fix/) - Fixes issues where the some Form Applications put the submit button off screen.
+- [Lock View](https://github.com/CDeenen/LockView) - IN PERSON ONLY: Makes playing using a digital playmat, such as a horizontally mounted TV, easier.
 - [Music Assistant](https://github.com/temportalflux/MusicAssist) ([module.json](https://raw.githubusercontent.com/temportalflux/MusicAssist/master/module.json))- Adds support for youtube tracks in audio playlists.
   - Note: I've had issues with music not playing and having to stop/start tracks.
 Still worth it.
 - [QuickSceneView](https://gitlab.com/reichler/quicksceneview) Foundry VTT module that adds a Scene Directory context menu to directly view a scene. - Suggested by jniezink on the FoundryVTT Subreddit